minipass/minipass/README.md

 -   🚀 Real-time updates using Convex
 -   👤 Authentication with Clerk
 -   💳 Payment processing with Stripe Connect
+-   💌 Automatic email delivery of tickets (with QR codes) after purchase, powered by Resend
 -   🌐 Server-side and client-side rendering
 -   🎨 Modern UI with Tailwind CSS and shadcn/ui
 -   📱 Responsive design